General Data Protection Regulations

 I have been asked a lot in training sessions recently about how GDPR affects you as a volunteer, the National Trust and other groups many volunteers are involved with.
 For National Trust you must follow your managers instructions as the Regulations are wide ranging and complex.
-Volunteer Day Organisers especially should have been given clear instructions on using and protecting their volunteers data.
+Volunteers will have been given clear instructions on using and protecting data.

 To allow for full property and NT communication including direct marketing, members and volunteers must give their consent for communication otherwise certain types of communication could cease without warning, leaving you information deficient.

 For those involved with other groups here is some information -